geunee20/geunee20.github.io/_posts/2024-05-28-Inverted-Pendulum-Day-4.md

 A PID control system is valued for its straightforward design, as it does not necessitate a detailed understanding of the dynamic equations governing a triple pendulum.
 However, this simplicity can also be a drawback.
 The system may overreact or destabilize because it does not account for complex dynamics.
 Additionally, PID controllers often struggle with balancing between faster response and overshoot, and designing an effective system can be challenging due to its inherent limitations in handling nonlinear behaviors.

-Today, I will introduce the first nonlinear control system that combines a PID controller with gravity compensation.
+Today, I will introduce the first nonlinear control system that combines a PID controller with gravity compensation method.
 This approach offers a straightforward yet effective framework for managing a triple pendulum, enhancing the simplicity of implementation.
-By integrating gravity compensation, this system improves upon traditional PID controllers, specifically addressing the nonlinearities induced by gravitational forces and reducing the settling time.
+By integrating gravity compensation method, this system improves upon traditional PID controllers, specifically addressing the nonlinearities induced by gravitational forces and reducing the settling time.

 On Day 3, I derived the equations of motion for the triple pendulum: